Northwest Passage - Eastbound - 16 Days

 After breakfast at the hotel, board our charter flight to Cambridge Bay – Iqaluktuuttiaq, where the Greg Mortimer awaits.
 After boarding, there is time to settle into your cabin before our important safety briefings.
 This evening, meet your expedition team and crew.

-Note: In true expeditionary style, our itinerary for the following days is heavily dependent on unpredictable sea ice.
-The following places are where we hope to visit.
+In genuine expeditionary style, our itinerary for the following days is heavily dependent on weather conditions and unpredictable sea ice.
+The following places are some that we hope to visit.

 Bellot Strait